matlux/chef-cookbooks-repo/README.md

 This repo can also be used with Chef-solo on its own.

 This tutorial expects you to install the 'matlux' version of the Pocketknife tool to work.
-Appart from some aspects, most of the following can easily be used with the original version of the Pocketknife.
+Appart from some aspects, most of the following can easily be used with the original version of the [Igal's Pocketknife](https://github.com/igal/pocketknife).

 Pre-requisites
 --------------